jayedul/automated-visual-tester/readme.txt

 == Contribution ==
 Here is the public repository of this plugin on github if you are interested to contribute to... https://github.com/jayedul/automated-visual-tester

+== Changelog ==

+= 1.0.1 - July 25, 2021 =

+New: Collapsible section
+New: Reuse sequence
+New: Initialize test from certain offset
+New: CSS selector with multiple target support
+New: Skip support for variable target element
+New: Gutenburg editor title and content input
+New: Relative path support for redirect action

+= 1.0.0 - July 01, 2021 =

+New: Initial Release